TeachBooks/template/README.md

 ## How to get started

-How to use the template is demonstrated in the figure below, followed by a step-by-step tutorial.
+How to use the template is demonstrated in the figure below, all steps are elaborated on in the following step-by-step tutorial.

 ![template-demo](figures/teachbooks-template.gif)
 The demonstration is also available as a video [here](https://youtu.be/nN3Oi_MVvF0).